woc-hack/collab-graph/README.md

     cat p2a_table |
     cut -d \; -f 2 |
     sort |
-    uniq -c \
+    uniq -c |
+    sed -n 's/^ *//g ; s/ /\;/p' \
     > author_list

 That resulted in 25,880,258 uniq authors which is saved in author_list.
+The first column is the accurrence count seperated with `;` from the author in the second column.

 ### Issues: